 Is my baby too old?

 Although it's best for your newborn session to take place in the first two weeks, if we miss this time, I'm still more than happy to book a session at any age.
 Photographs of your baby make precious memories at any age, you can find out what to expect from older babies in this blog post.
 You may even wish to record milestones such as sitting or learning to walk (if so, please contact me to enquire about my 'bump-to-one' packages).

 Can we be in the photos too?
 What should we wear?

 I always encourage new parents to be in a few photos with their baby.
 I know you are running very low on sleep and perhaps not feeling at your most glamorous, but you will treasure these images one day.
 I also love to include older siblings in photos with their new baby brother or sister - depending on their age, I may have them holding the baby or may lay them on my beanbag together.
 I suggest keeping clothing simple - further advice on what to wear will be given when you book.

 How much does it cost?

 When should I book my session?

 It's best to book your session before your baby arrives.
-We'll schedule a day after your due date and can then bring this forward or postpone if your baby arrives earlier or later than expected.
+We'll schedule a day a couple of weeks after your due date and can then bring this forward or postpone if your baby arrives earlier or later than expected.
 If your baby has already arrived, then I'll do my very best to fit you in as soon as I can.
 Please get in contact to book.